bbc/bug/docs/pages/development/docker.md

 To look at the logs (terminal) of the core container use;

-`docker logs bbcnew-bug_app`
+`docker logs bbcnews-bug_app`

-Where `bbcnew-bug_app` is the name of the container that can be seen from `docker ps`.
+Where `bbcnews-bug_app` is the name of the container that can be seen from `docker ps`.
 You could also add a panel id here to view a panel's terminal output

 ## Stop BUG